tianocore/edk2/PrmPkg/Readme.md

 The `PrmPkg` maintained in this branch provides a single cohesive set of generic PRM functionality that is intended to be leveraged by platform firmware with minimal overhead to integrate PRM functionality in the firmware.

-## **IMPORTANT NOTE**
-> The code provided in this package and branch are for proof-of-concept purposes only.
-The code does not represent a formal design and is not validated at product quality.
-The development of this feature is shared in the edk2-staging branch to simplify collaboration by allowing direct code contributions and early feedback throughout its development.

-> **Use recent edk2/master** - This code makes use of a very recent change in edk2 BaseTools.
-Specifically, commit [b65afdd](https://github.com/tianocore/edk2/commit/b65afdde74d6c1fac1cdbd2efdad23ba26295808).
-Ensure you have that change to build the code in this repo as-is.

 > By default, the build makes use of a new ACPI OperationRegion type specifically introduced for PRM called `PlatformRtMechanism`.
 Support for this OperationRegion is planned for the next release of the ACPI specification.
 However, support for `PlatformRtMechanism` is already included in the iASL Compiler/Disassembler for early prototyping